mogoson/MGS.Assistant/Assets/Editor/AssetGuider/README.md

 - Set the default application of Asset by type(extension) in OS. example set "Sublime Text" as the default editor of Shader Asset.

 ## Usage
-1. Click the menu item "Tools/Guider Editor" in Unity editor menu bar to open the Asset Guider Editor.
+1. Click the menu item "Tools/Assistant/Asset Guider" in Unity editor menu bar to open the Asset Guider Editor.

 1. Config the "Extensions" in the Asset Guider Editor.